ngeiswei/ardour/gtk2_ardour/tracker/README.md

 - [ ] Final off note management fixes
 - [ ] Create wscript under tracker folder
 - [ ] Create PR
+- [ ] Add option for velocity ramp
 - [ ] Handle keypressed the right way (which includes passing on space to play/stop)
 - [ ] Convert direct call to action when possible, see `gtk2_ardour/editor_actions.cc`, like `nudge-later`.